LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/use-cases/faas-for-messaging.md

 Just like any other function, this function must be deployed before it can be used.
 [Please see this document](function-as-a-service-deploying-functions.html) for more information on how to deploy your function.
 At this point, you can also test your function.

 <div class="important">Try to deploy functions with a runtime of less than one second.
-If the runtime is longer, you may get a bad user experience because of race conditions within the sever.
+If the runtime is longer, you may get a bad user experience because of race conditions within the server.
 For example, if you create a function based on the <b> Participants Change</b> event and an agent joins the conversation, the consumer may see the resulting `systemMessage` <b>after the agent already responded to the consumer themselves</b>.</div>